-c.
-Certificate Program Containing Courses Already Approved: Degree-granting and non-degree granting institutions may find a need to create a certificate program containing courses already approved to meet a specific marketplace need.
+- C. Certificate Program Containing Courses Already Approved: Degree-granting and non-degree-granting institutions may determine it is appropriate to create a certificate program containing courses already approved to meet a specific marketplace need.
 Institutions may create certificate programs containing already approved courses that are exactly the same (e.g., require proctored exams, the same assignments, the same exams) as those offered in an already approved program and which would allow students to apply earned credits towards another program.
-The institution submits a letter to the Director of Accreditation outlining the change, the reason for the change, and certifies that the courses used to create the certificate program are the same courses approved by DEAC within the institution's current scope of accreditation.
+The institution submits a letter to the Director of Accreditation that provides - i.
+The rationale for the implementation; - ii.
+A curriculum map outlining the scope and sequence of the courses for the certificate-level credential; - iii.
+Evidence that offering the certificate-level credential is aligned with industry requirements for entering or advancing in a profession; - iv.
+A statement certifying that the courses used to create the certificate program are the same courses approved by DEAC as part of the approved program.